Balachka

-Kuban-Black Sea Balachka
+History

-The most significant instance of the Cossack dialect is the Kuban-Black Sea Balachka.
-Originally starting as a central Ukrainian dialect used by the Black Sea Cossacks who moved to the Kuban in 1792.
+The most significant instance of the Cossack dialects is the Kuban subdialect, originally starting as a central Ukrainian dialect used by the Black Sea Cossacks who moved to the Kuban in 1792.

 Over the years the language began to acquire more Russian vocabulary, coinciding with the rising literacy rates in the late 19th century.
 The Kuban Cossack Chorus artistic director Viktor Zakharchenko points to the local folk songs dating to early and mid-19th century, where those that originated in the Kuban would have their own unique literary flavour and differ from those in standard Russian and Ukrainian.

-During the 1897 Russian census the dialect was classified as Little Russian (the traditional Russian name for Ukrainian) language rather than Great Russian (Russian).
+During the 1897 Russian census the dialect was classified as Little Russian (the Imperial-era Russian name for Ukrainian) language rather than Great Russian (Russian).

+In modern times the everyday usage of Balachka is declining.

+Usage

-Modern usage
+Public usage

 It is not known how widespread the use of Balachka is.
 Education and strict requirements of the Russian Academy of Sciences mean that local press such as TV and radio adhere to standard Russian, with a notable exception for historical films (particularly those involving Cossacks) and Folk music groups and ensembles, such as the Kuban Cossack Chorus.

 As a result, there has been a gradual erosion in the use of authentic dialects and accents, with unique terms being slowly replaced by standard Russian ones.
 This is particularly noticeable in the younger generations.
 At the same time, beginning in the early 1990s, the re-awakening of the Cossacks movement was often done with rekindling of old traditions.
 It is thus not surprising that many Cossacks use Balachka (or some of its elements) in their speech to punctuate their Cossack heritage and/or affiliation.

+As of 2010 the everyday usage of Balachka is declining.
+Some attempts are being made by local communities to preserve the dialect.
+It was proposed to teach Balachka in the schools and universities of Krasnodar Krai by students and teachers of Kuban State University.
+This attempts found no support from the federal administration.